SARL-S Luxembourg - Simplified limited liability company with one euro capital

 Banking difficultiesStrengthening credibility with financial institutions

 The conversion is carried out by notarial deed, with a capital increase to at least €12,000.
 The total cost (notary fees + RCS charges) typically ranges from €1,500 to €2,500.
-Contact our company formation specialists for a precise estimate.
+A precise estimate can be obtained through dedicated company formation support.

 The SARL-S is subject to the same obligations as the classic SARL: